|hope college > campus offices > financial aid|

 It is best to use your finalized federal tax return figures; however, it is more important to meet the priority consideration date.
 If your tax return is not completed prior to March 1, designate "Will File" on the appropriate field of the FAFSA.

-Complete BOTH the Supplemental Application for Financial Aid (SAF) and the online Free Application for Federal Student Aid (FAFSA).
+To be considered for all need-based aid resources, complete BOTH the Supplemental Application for Financial Aid (SAF) and the online Free Application for Federal Student Aid (FAFSA).
 Students file each year that they want to receive financial aid, including student loans.

 The Supplemental Application